jremington/AltIMU-AHRS/README.md

    https://thecavepearlproject.org/2015/05/22/calibrating-any-compass-or-accelerometer-for-arduino/

+This repository in includes modified code for the Magneto program first described in the sailboatinstruments web page.
-Magneto is a fair sized C program that runs on a PC or a Mac (suggest to use Code::Blocks IDE on Windows).
+It is a fair sized C program that runs on a PC or a Mac (suggest to use Code::Blocks IDE on Windows).
 For convenience, I’ve collected all of the basic parts of magneto, described in the sailboatinstruments link, into one file that can be compiled and run on a desktop.